sestaton/sgd-website/README.md

 ## Service configuration

 In production, there are a number of ENV vars relating to API keys that have to be set and I'll explain these here.
-For the email form, we use a service called	[mailgun](https://www.mailgun.com/).
+For the email service (contact form), I used a service provider called [mailgun](https://www.mailgun.com/).
 You will need to register an account and set the following ENV vars for the service to work as expected:

     MAILGUN_API_KEY     # Your API key
     MAILGUN_API_DOMAIN  # Your domain